 TG-Radiotherapy is re-scoped according to the proposal in H-029, with Darlington Ahiale Akogo (minoHealth AI Labs, Ghana) as the topic driver.
 Accordingly, the topic is renamed as AI for radiology (TG-Radiology).

-Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes) based on the proposal in H-028, with Andrés Valdivieso (Anastasia.ai & Tecnigen, Chile) as Topic Driver.
+Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes) based on the proposal in H-028, with Andrés Valdivieso (Anastasia.ai, Chile) as Topic Driver.

 Agreed to rename TG Cardio as "Use of AI in cardiovascular disease management", to better reflect the sub-topics.